ioccc-src/winner/next/guidelines.md

 ```

 <p class="leftbar">
-In other words, it is a compilation error.
+In other words, it is a compilation error, and in order to get older entries
+that did this to compile, we had to update them to not do this.
 </p>

 When declaring local or global variables, you should declare the type: